denismakogon/trove-guest-image-elements/README.md

     ${DISTRO}-vmware-tools

-Note: this elements are orientied to work with Debian/Ubuntu 14.04 Trusty Tahr
+Note: this elements are orientied to work with Debian/Ubuntu 14.04 Trusty Tahr, CentOS 7.x

 RHEL without the script